Roborace: 2017–18 Formula E season

 At the start of the 2017/18 Formula E season, the Roborace developers once again tested the DevBot during a public time trial between the Roborace CI and the TV presenter Nicki Shields at the 2017 Hong Kong ePrix.
 As part of a similar time trial at the 2018 Rome ePrix, drift professional Ryan Tuerck also tested the DevBot.

 The Human + Machine Challenge was created for the Formula E race on the Berlin ePrix.
-A team of doctoral students from the Technical University Munich (TUM) and the University of Pisa programmed the software for the Devbot to drive autonomously around the circuit in Berlin.
+A team of doctoral students from the Technical University of Munich (TUM) and the University of Pisa programmed the software for the Devbot to drive autonomously around the circuit in Berlin.
 Afterwards both teams in combination with a human driver competed in a public time trial.
-The vehicle of the team of the Technical University Munich finished the Human + Machine Challenge with an average lap time of 91.59 seconds, almost four seconds faster than that of the University of Pisa with 95.36 seconds and thus won the Challenge.
+The vehicle of the team of the Technical University of Munich finished the Human + Machine Challenge with an average lap time of 91.59 seconds, almost four seconds faster than that of the University of Pisa with 95.36 seconds and thus won the Challenge.

 At the Goodwood Festival of Speed, Robocar became the first ever fully autonomous race car to complete the Goodwood Hill Climb.
 The vehicle completed the first official autonomous run on 13 July 2018 within the framework of the event.

 Season Alpha (2019)

 Season Alpha took place at various locations in Europe and North America with the aim of testing several competition formats using the new DevBot 2.0.
 The first event was held at the Circuito Monteblanco in Spain, and featured the first race between two fully autonomous cars.
 The events were not broadcast live, instead short clips on YouTube were released.
-Two teams were competing: Arrival and Technical University of Munich.
+Two teams were competing: Arrival and the Technical University of Munich.

 On 7 July 2019, the Roborace DevBot 2.0 car set the first ever autonomous official timed run at Goodwood Festival of Speed, with a time of 66.96 s and a top speed of 162.8 km/h.
 This is currently the record for autonomous vehicles.

 Roborace also set the Guinness World Record for having the fastest autonomous car in the world.
 The Robocar reached a speed of 282.42 km/h.